Zemaneh-Yosef/RabbiOvadiahYosefCalendarAndroidApp/README.md

 Since version 6.0, the weekly view of the original calendar has been impemented:

-Click this link to download the app from the Google Play Store!: https://play.google.com/store/apps/details?id=com.EJ.ROvadiahYosefCalendar
+Click this link to download the app from the [Google Play Store!](https://play.google.com/store/apps/details?id=com.EJ.ROvadiahYosefCalendar)

 # Explanation of how the zmanim are calculated:
 Dawn - Alot HaShachar: